rizqicy/rizqicy.github.io/content/posts/hello-world.md

 Hi,

-this is my first ever website I've built.
-I will use this as my playground and hopefully I can learn more about web development along the way.
+This is the first website I've ever built.
+I will use this as my playground and hopefully, I can learn more about web development along the way.

-cheers 🍻
+Cheers 🍻